-In response to Williamson's and Miller's respective Motions for Summary Judgment, the trial court improperly entered a partial motion for summary judgment finding no genuinely disputed issues of material fact existed whether the Waggoners agreed to the gross settlement, contingency fee amount of forty-five (45) percent, MDL fees or MTLA contributions set forth on the Distribution Statement.
-The trial court's partial summary judgment did not in any way eliminate the Waggoners' four causes of action against Williamson and Miller for their breaches of fiduciary duties, breaches of contract, negligent misrepresentations, and acts of fraud.
-In fact, the trial court found the Waggoners may proceed on all four causes of action.
-In a peculiar response to Williamson's and Miller's Motions for Summary Judgment, the trial court ruled on factual rather than legal matters in its holding the Waggoners knowingly agreed to the gross settlement amount, the attorney contingency fee percentage, the assessment of Multi-District Litigation fees, and to the purported contribution solicited for the Mississippi Trial Lawyers' Association, each item of which is contained in the Disbursement Statement first presented to the Waggoners in a twenty minute meeting at the Adams County Airport on June 25, 2001 while Williamson's chartered airplane waited on the tarmac.
+the Waggoners may proceed on all four causes of action.
+In a peculiar response to Williamson's and Miller's Motions for Summary Judgment, the trial court ruled on factual rather than legal matters in its holding the Waggoners knowingly-agreed to the gross settlement amount, the attorney contingency fee percentage, the assessment of Multi-District Litigation fees, and to the purported contribution solicited for the Mississippi Trial Lawyers' Association.
+Williamson and Miller have never disputed that these deductions were presented on the Disbursement Statement for the first time and provided to the Waggoners for the first time at the twenty-minute meeting at the Adams County Airport on June 25, 2001 while Williamson's chartered airplane waited on the tarmac.

-The trial court invokes new legal precedence for Mississippi and the legal profession.
-The Interlocutory Order stands literally for the proposition that an attorney is absolved from his obligations to disclose to his clients material information related to the existence and management of an aggregate settlement and the representation and management therein if the attorney can obtain the client's signature on a Disbursement Statement.
-The Interlocutory Order further absolves Williamson and Miller from liability and damages incurred by the Waggoners and resulting directly Williamson's and Miller's admitted failures to fulfill the obligations owed to the Waggoners in accordance with the law of the State of Mississippi and Rules 1.8 (g) and 1.2 (a) of the Mississippi Rules of Professional Conduct.
+The trial court's Interlocutory Order creates new legal precedence for the State of Mississippi and the legal profession.
+The Interlocutory Order stands literally for the proposition that an attorney is absolved from his obligations to disclose to his clients material information related to the existence and management of an aggregate settlement if the attorney can obtain the client's signature on a Disbursement Statement.
+The Interlocutory Order further absolves Williamson and Miller from liability and damages incurred by the Waggoners and resulting directly from Williamson's and Miller's admitted failures to fulfill the obligations owed to the Waggoners in accordance with the law of the State of Mississippi and Rules 1.8 (g) and 1.2 (a) of the Mississippi Rules of Professional Conduct.
 The Interlocutory Order prevents the Waggoners, and if upheld, similarly situated plaintiffs from contesting fraudulent and disloyal activity by their former lawyers if the conduct is not discovered until after the signing of settlement documentation.
-The Interlocutory Order is contrary to the very bedrock of the legal profession, and more specifically in this case, ratifies conduct directly in violation of the April 24, 2001 American Home Products Settlement Agreement, the Representation Agreement, the common law, and the Mississippi Professional Rules of Conduct.
+The Interlocutory Order is contrary to the very bedrock of the legal profession, and more specifically in this case, ratifies conduct directly in violation of the April 24, 2001 AHP Settlement Agreement, the Representation Agreement, the common law, and the Mississippi Professional Rules of Conduct.